 Budgeting and Credit Basics

-In this class you will learn the basics of budgeting and how to set short and long term financial goals.
+In this class, you will learn the basics of budgeting and how to set short and long-term financial goals.
 We will also review the basics of understanding your credit and how to build a strong credit score and report.

-Ensure the safety of everyone in your home by learning about the maintenance of safety devices, use of chemicals in the home, and disaster preparedness.
+Ensure the safety of everyone in your home by learning about the maintenance of safety devices, the use of chemicals in the home, and disaster preparedness.

 How have you been implementing the practices discussed in Budgeting 101?
 It’s now time to check in with you, evaluate your progress, and set new goals!
-We will also discuss long term investments in this class.
+We will also discuss long-term investments in this class.

 Home Maintenance and Repair

-You’ve helped to build your home, now learn to perform basic maintenance on household appliances, yard up keep, and other DIY projects around the house.
+You’ve helped to build your home, now learn to perform basic maintenance on household appliances, yard upkeep, and other DIY projects around the house.

 HUD Equal Housing Statement: “We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.”